paymentassist/gitbook-api-docs/methods/begin.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="send\_email" type="boolean" required=false %}
-Send application link to customer via email
+Send application link to customer via email.
+Default `false`
 {% endapi-method-parameter %}

 {% api-method-parameter name="send\_sms" type="boolean" required=false %}
-Send application link to customer via SMS
+Send application link to customer via SMS.
+Default: `false`
+{% endapi-method-parameter %}

+{% api-method-parameter name="multi\_plan" type="boolean" required=false %}
+If `true` the customer will see a list of all qualifying payment plans and be able to select themselves.
+Default: `false`
+{% endapi-method-parameter %}

+{% api-method-parameter name="qr\_code" type="boolean" required=false %}
+For offline-sessions where the customer is present (e.g. on POS or kiosk), if `true` we will return a base64-encoded QR code.
+Default: `false`
 {% endapi-method-parameter %}

 {% endapi-method-form-data-parameters %}
 {% endapi-method-request %}